shantoroy/shantoroy.github.io/_posts/2021-11-29-build-your-first-mobile-app-in-python-with-kivy.md

 ---
 layout: single
-title: "Build Your First Mobile App in Python with Kivy: A Simple 'Hello World' Program"
+title: "Build Your First Mobile App in Python with Kivy: A Simple Hello World Program"
 excerpt:  "Building a mobile app in Python has never been easier with the Kivy framework.
 This open-source Python library allows developers to create beautiful and functional mobile apps for Android and iOS platforms.
-In this tutorial, I will walk us through building our first mobile app with Kivy by creating a simple "Hello World" program."
+In this tutorial, I will walk us through building our first mobile app with Kivy by creating a simple Hello World program."
 seo_title:  "Build Your First Mobile App in Python with Kivy: A Step-by-Step Guide"
 seo_description:  "Ready to create your first mobile app with Python?
 Check out this step-by-step guide to building a "Hello World" app with the Kivy framework.
 Learn how to design and code a simple app that runs on Android and iOS devices."
 header: